 A fun visit to our office is in order as soon as your child can walk.
 Prepare your child by telling them about a dental office, and avoiding negative words such as pain, hurt, drill, and pull.
 Early dental visits foster the establishment of a lifelong relationship between the dental team and the child while serving to enhance the general dental health of the child.

 Problems associated with primary teeth:

 - Toothache.
 Clean and floss the area, administer painkillers and phone the dental office.

 - Swelling.
 Apply cold compresses.

 - Cuts and bruises.
 Apply firm pressure to stop bleeding.

 - Tooth knocked out.
-Save tooth in water and go immediately to closest dentist.
+Save tooth in milk and go immediately to closest dentist (ideally within 30 minutes).